piccassol/aurora.rift/Melissa/README.md

 🔗 Solana NFT Minting help
 📱 Social Media Automation help

 Melissa  will  be  your "Siri"  in  the  aurora.rift  virtual  &  augmented  environment.

-"Melissa, wakeup"
+"Melissa, Wake up"